 The creation of the warrior begins when we are children.
-Boys are taught that combat is the ultimate test of manhood.
-The female inclusive version teaches us that war tests our mettle; our mental toughness and our ability to succeed.
+Boys are taught the bat is the ultimate test of manhood.
+The fetests our mettle; our mental toughness and our ability to succeed.
 "Be All You Can Be," "An Army of One" and, today, "Army Strong" are self-esteem-building catch phrases that convey this message.
 With this in mind, we are given the toys to practice war; the slingshot, the plastic sword, the bow and arrow, the repeating cap guns and machine guns with authentic sound.
 We are taught to play the role of the warrior with miniature replicas of combatants; a hundred green men to a bag or the multi-colored cowboys and Indians.
 The GI Joes, Transformers and various video simulations make the act of war possibly fun, exciting and tempting.